thorn-lab/coronavirus_structural_task_force/pdb/methyltransferase-nsp10/SARS-CoV-2/6wjt/README.md

 ## Basefolder

-6wjt.pdb and 6wjt.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+6wjt.pdb and 6wjt.cif - the coordinates of the threedimensional molecular model

-6wjt-sf.cif - contains deposited diffraction data for this PDB entry, if the structure has been solved with X-ray or neutron crystallography.
+6wjt-sf.cif - deposited diffraction data for this PDB entry

-6wjt.mtz - contains structure factors after automatic refinement of molecular model against the diffraction data.
+6wjt.mtz - structure factors after automatic refinement of molecular model against the diffraction data.

 ## Subfolders